 No lawsuit or legal action of any kind related to a benefit decision may be filed by you in a court of law or in any other forum, unless it is commenced within three years of the Plan's final decision on the claim or other request for benefits.
 If the Plan decides an appeal is untimely, the Plan's latest decision on the merits of the underlying claim or benefit request is the final decision date.
-You must exhaust the Plan's internal Appeals Procedure but not including any voluntary level of appeal or the independent External Review, before filing a lawsuit or taking other legal action of any kind against the Plan.
+You must exhaust the Plan's internal Appeals Procedure but not including any voluntary level of appeal or the External Review described below before filling a lawsuit or taking other legal action of any kind against the Plan.